luiscolon0426/AirBnB_clone/README.md

 ## Description

-Holberton **AirBnB** project, the goal its to make a copy of the AirBnB website.
-It doesn't have all the features, only some of them to cover all fundamental concepts of higher level programming.
+The Holberton **AirBnB** projects goal is to make a copy of the AirBnB website.
+It does not have all the features, only some of them to cover all fundamental concepts of higher level programming.

 ## Usage